agraul/uyuni-rfc/accepted/0000-uyuni-microos-management.md

 - Extract `dmidecode` installation steps in `hardware.profileupdate` to `hardware.prereq`

-### Uncategorized operations
+### TODO

 - `bootloader`: TODO
-- `rebootifneeded` - The way this is written is incompatible with transactional systems
 - `scap` NOTE: `remediate=True` is likely OS-altering

 ## Automatic reboots during bootstrapping

 When bootstrapping a new system, Uyuni relies on information present on the client system to know what kind of system it is.
 This includes finding out if the new system is a transactional system.
 Bootstrapping happens with Salt SSH and `state.apply`.
 The bootstrap SLS file contains logic to install our Salt Minion package correctly on both traditionally-managed and transactional systems.

 The bootstrap SLS file installs the Salt Minion package into the next snapshot.
 We need to reboot the Minion after installing this package.

 ### Add Inhibitor Lock to Salt SSH

 Applications can set _inhibitor locks_ to block or delay system shutdown and sleep states.
 Salt SSH sets a _delay_ inhibitor lock to stop the system from rebooting immediately.
 Salt SSH has time to return job results back to the Salt Master, unless it takes longer than _InhibitDelayMaxSecs_.
 This config setting is specified in `logind.conf(5)` and can't be overridden by Salt SSH.
 The default is 5 seconds.

 ### Request a reboot without delay

 With a delay lock taken, `bootstrap/init.sls` can request a reboot from systemd from the main process.
 The reboot will be delayed until Salt SSH execution terminates and releases the lock.

+# Bug Fixes

 ## Make state functions available for transactional systems